nuxt-community/nuxt-generate-cluster/README.md

 ### `routes`

 The default Nuxt routes method has been extended so you can pass additional parameters to it, see params parameter in example config under Setup.
-By default these will list 3 timestamps:
+By default it will list 3 timestamps:

 - `last_started`
-The unix timestamp when the nuxt-generate command was last started
+The unix timestamp when the nuxt-generate command was last executed

 - `last_build`
 The unix timestamp when the nuxt project was last build by nuxt-generate